 Choice of test statistic For simplicitly our null hypothesis was stated quite grandly as whether there was any difference between distributions.
 We picked two different statistics: the median and the proportion late.
 They made different choices about significance because they were measuring different things about the distributions.
-Ultimately its better to think of the permutation tests as effectively testing whether specific aspects of the distribution are the same.
+In that sense, permutation tests are usually only sensitive do differences between specific aspects of the distribution.